JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_04_perturbation_theory.md

 ```

-Clearly, the approximation matches the first 4 digits after the point!
+Clearly, the approximation matches the first 4 digits after the decimal!

 We can also compute the approximation at any lower order than 20.
 For instance, the first-order approximation is: